 - Dizziness

-- Headache

 - Vomiting

-- Muscular Twitching

-Weakness and Sleepiness Throbbing in Temples
+- Intense Headache Weakness and Sleepiness

+- Muscular Twitching Throbbing in Temples

-If you experience any of these symptoms, get out into fresh air immediately, shut down the unit and do not use until it has been inspected.
+If you experience any of the above symptoms, get out into fresh air immediately.

-The best protection against carbon monoxide inhalation is proper installation and regular, frequent inspections of the complete exhaust system.
+The best protection against carbon monoxide inhalation is a regular inspection of the complete exhaust system.
 If you notice a change in the sound or appearance of exhaust system, shut the unit down immediately and have it inspected and repaired at once by a competent mechanic.